-1. Collaborates with the FSDO Management Team to plan, manage, and execute the FAA Safety Program by accomplishing the NPP requirements, supporting regional
+1. Collaborates with the FSDO management team to plan, manage, and execute the

+FAASTeam mission by accomplishing the NPP requirements, supporting division

-safety initiatives, and identifying and mitigating local safety issues.
+safety initiatives, and identifying and mitigating safety issues.
 The FPM reviews,

 evaluates, recommends improvements, and provides technical assistance in annual

-FSDO local and regional Aviation Safety (AVS) outreach and education programs for which they are responsible.
+FSDO and aviation safety outreach and education programs for which they are responsible.